Skip to content

 What MCPX Is Not

-Not a replacement for MCP.
-MCP is the protocol. mcpx is a better delivery mechanism.
+• Not a replacement for MCP. mcpx wraps MCP servers — it doesn't replace the protocol.

 Why Go